ParafieldDevelopment/Storming/Docs/JavaArchitecture.md

 ## Core Application Lifecycle

 *   **`EditorApp`**: The entry point for the Java application.
 It manages global themes (using FlatLaf), configures UI refinements, and handles the initial startup sequence (Splash Screen -> Project Selector -> Main Window).
 *   **`EngineLauncher`**: Responsible for the lifecycle of the C++ Storming Engine process.
 It handles launching with shared memory arguments, capturing engine logs, and graceful termination.
+Supports multiple log listeners for real-time broadcasting.

 ## Window Management

 *   **`MainWindow`**: The central orchestrator of the editor's layout.
 It manages complex nested split panes, JetBrains-style sidebars, and the main workspace tabs.
 *   **`ProjectSelectorWindow`**: The initial launcher for the engine.
 Features a modern, animated interface for project management.
-*   **`SimulationWindow`**: A dedicated debugging window for running engine simulations with integrated playback controls and real-time statistics.
+*   **`SimulationWindow`**: A dedicated debugging window for running engine simulations.
+Includes:
+    *   Godot-inspired UI with integrated header and footer.
+    *   Pulsating "LIVE" indicator.
+    *   Collapsible **Mini-Console** linked to the engine output.
+    *   **Performance Monitor** with real-time graphs (FPS, CPU, GPU, Memory) and hardware detection.
+    *   Utility controls for **Always-on-Top**, **Screenshots**, and **Resolution Scaling**.
+*   **`SettingsWindow`**: A centralized configuration dialog with a searchable sidebar.
+Supports dynamic theme switching and categorized panels for Engine and Editor preferences.
 *   **`SplashWindow`**: A simple, stylized startup window displayed during initialization.

 ## UI Components & Utilities